mmaini100/Customer-Segmentation-Clustering-/README.md

 ## Dataset

-The dataset used for this project is a **Customer Data** which includes features like:
+The dataset used for this project is a Customer Data which includes features like:
-- Age: The customer's age.
+- Spending score.
 - Annual Income: The income of the customer.